sadath42/svc-employee-management/README.md

        * Print the name and address of highest paid employee.
        * Using EmployeeUtitlity Check who is highest paid in E3 and E4
        * Print the name and address of highest paid employee.
+       * Print the employess whos first name is same

    ## Driver program 2
        * Create employee E1 ,E2 ,E3 ,E4